APCSLowell/Lightning/README.md

 Lightning
 =========

 One way to simulate lightning is with a random walk.
 In this assignment you will create a program that uses a random walk to seemingly shoot lightning from one side of the screen to the other every time the mouse is pressed.
-You may find the PowerPoint sides 142 to 170 of the [apjava1.pptx](https://drive.google.com/open?id=0Bz2ZkT6qWPYTVkF4Q19aZ3dfdk0) presentation helpful.
+You may find the PowerPoint sides 142 to 170 of the [apjava1.pptx](https://drive.google.com/open?id=0Bz2ZkT6qWPYTVkF4Q19aZ3dfdk0) presentation and the [Math.random worksheet](https://drive.google.com/file/d/0Bz2ZkT6qWPYTSU84X3FSOGYwdFU/view?usp=sharing) helpful.
 Here are some steps to get you started:

 1. Start by forking [this repository](https://github.com/APCSLowell/Lightning).
 2. Open the Lightning.pde file.
 You'll need to add some code